 Frequently asked questions

-Unluckily, there isn’t any third-party app available on the official App Store for locking apps on iPhone.
-This may be because of the iOS restrictions that give very limited permissions and access to third-party apps when it comes to security.
-If you have jailbroken your iPhone, there are plenty of apps that you can use such as BioLockDown, AppLocker, BioProtect, etc. These apps can be downloaded from Cydia.
-It’s not worth jailbreaking your iPhone just for using these applications.
+Unfortunately, there are no third-party apps available in the official App Store for locking apps on the iPhone.
+This limitation is primarily due to the strict security restrictions imposed by iOS, which grant very limited permissions and access to third-party apps.
+However, if you have jailbroken your iPhone, you’ll have access to various apps like BioLockDown, AppLocker, BioProtect, and more.
+These apps can be obtained from sources like Cydia.